egcrowe/erlang-and-elm/README.md

 ```

 # Examples
-This repository contains two examples in their respective directories:
+This repository contains three examples in their respective directories:
-1. hello
+1. hello    [html with embedded javascript]
-2. clock
+2. clock    [html with embedded javascript]
+3. clock_js [html with reference to javascript]

 Goto each directory for specific build, install and run instructions.